3d Prints Getting Stuck To The Bed

 One crucial aspect of preventing prints from sticking to the bed is selecting the appropriate bed surface.
 Various materials like glass, PEI sheets, magnetic flex plates, and specialized adhesive sheets offer different levels of adhesion for different types of filament.
 Research and experiment to find the bed surface that works best for the filament you are using.
 Each material has unique properties that can enhance or hinder bed adhesion.

-See also Epson EcoTank ET-2850 Printer Review
+See also ELEGOO Saturn 3 MSLA 3D Printer Review

 Applying Adhesive Materials